 Robert “Bob” Hickey first met Father Mychal Judge in the 1960’s at St. Joseph’s Church in East Rutherford, NJ.
 Bob was an altar boy then who admired and respected Father Mychal for the special feeling he brought to the Mass.
 “He made me see the holiness and joy that was possible in this celebration,” Bob shared, and “his example surely changed my life.”
 Later, when Bob married Sharon, Father Mychal embraced her, and the two became fast friends.
 He even gave her a special gift —an antique high chair.
 Father Mychal knew Sharon loved antiques and said, “Everyone who loves antiques should have an antique high chair.
 This one is from 1890.”
 That high chair still holds a prominent place in Bob and Sharon’s home.
 As the years passed, their family grew, and as they faced the joys and sorrows of life, Father Mychal was there.
 Two decades later, when their granddaughter, Shannon, was born with a rare liver disease and needed a liver transplant, Father Mychal was there.
 “He was a caring man, a loving priest, a great friar, and my friend,” Bob shared.

-Blessed Bloomers XIV
+Back to top Blessed Bloomers XIV

 Dedicated to Fr.
 Cassian A. Miles, OFM, affectionately known as “Padre” or “Casey”